Solving time-fractional differential equation via rational approximation: Numerical examples

 \section{Numerical examples}

 In this section, we illustrate the proposed scheme in application to the two following examples.
 We first consider a simple linear case, more precisely, the one-dimensional fractional heat equation, where the analytical solution is known and given by a Mittag-Leffler function, so that we can study the accuracy and convergence rate.
 Then, the scheme is applied to the more complex non-linear Cahn-Hilliard equation and compared to a classical fractional time-stepping scheme.
 Both problems are discretized in space with Finite Elements using the~\fenics{} package~\cite{FEniCS}.
+Since we focus on the accuracy of the time-integration scheme, we fix in what follows the space discretization to be sufficiently fine for not polluting the total error.